 What We Still Don’t Know

-Until there is more social acceptance about sexual desire variation in men that is viewed as normal rather than problematic or pathologized, we may never know the true rates of low sexual desire among men or what leads to that decrease.
-But even with these limitations, it is clear that low sexual desire in men exists, and that it may be more common than most people realize.
+Until there is more social acceptance of sexual desire variation in men, we may never know the true rates of low sexual desire among men or what leads to that decrease.
+But even with these limitations, it is clear that low sexual desire in men exists, and it may be more common than most people realize.